Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-gb.md

 ---
-title: 'Configuring a network bridge'
+title: 'Configuring Additional IP in bridge mode on your virtual machines'
 excerpt: 'Find out how to configure your virtual machines for access to the public internet'
 updated: 2025-05-15
 ---